alemis-pl/cryptos/README.md

 # Cryptos #

-Cryptos is the application which main goal is to simplify portfolio management for investors and traders which deal with cryptocurrencies.
+Cryptos is the application which main goal is to simplify portfolio management for investors and traders who deal with cryptocurrencies.
 Application is still under development.

 ### Build With ###
 * Java - main programming language
-* Spring, Hibernate - frameworks
+* Spring Boot, Spring MVC, Spring WEB, Hibernate - frameworks
 * Maven - dependency management

 ### Prerequesites ###
 * Maven